 How do you handle services with no incident history?

 No incidents does not mean no risk.
 It often means insufficient monitoring.
 For services with zero incident history, increase the weight of codebase health and PR friction signals by 1.5x.
 Flag services with no alerts configured as a separate monitoring-gap category.
 Absence of evidence and evidence of absence are not the same thing in this score.
+Treat zero-incident services with high layer 2-4 scores as 'fragile and unobserved' — your highest-risk category.

 What if teams game the TODO count by removing markers without fixing anything?

 Cross-reference TODO removal commits with actual code changes.
 If a commit only deletes comment markers without modifying the surrounding code, flag it as cosmetic cleanup and track it as a separate integrity signal.
 Gaming the score is its own diagnostic — it tells you exactly which teams feel pressured by the metric and which ones own the underlying problem.
+Log cosmetic cleanup events in the register alongside the scores.

 How long until the heat map becomes predictive?

-The heat map works because it makes invisible fragility visible and quantified.
-Teams already know which services are brittle — every senior engineer carries the list in their head.
-The heat map gives that intuition a number, a trend line, and a rule of action.
-Start with incident history and codebase health — the layers that require the least integration.
+Start with incident history and codebase health.
+Those two layers require the least integration and produce the strongest signal.
 Add ADR audit and PR friction in month two, once you have baseline data.
-Within a quarter, the model is tuned to your actual failure patterns instead of someone else's.
+Within a quarter, the model is tuned to your actual failure patterns instead of defaults written for someone else's stack.